Linkstrange/n-queens/README.md

 ```

 ## Sample output
-The output will be a text representation for all found solutions, also the elapsed time it took to found those solutions.
+The output will be a text representation for all found solutions, also the elapsed time it took to find those solutions.
 ```
 ...
 _|_|_|Q|_|_|_|_|